artemkv/artemkv.github.io/cryptocurrencies.md

 - How to select the next node to sign?
 If, when you sign, you can somehow influence who signs next, you will try to make yourself the next signer.
 Once people start gaming the system, it quickly devolves into proof of work
 - Another issue with proof of stake is that when to people chain off the same block, there is no randomness that make 2 alternative chains differ in size and potentially no incentive to build off the longest chain
 - Reasoning: if there is no cost of signing the wrong block, I will just sign both; if I would pick one, I might pick the wrong one ("Nothing-at-stake" problem)
-- One ways to mitigate "nothing-at-stake": if you see someone signed both blocks, you are allowed to slash one off and take the reward to yourself
+- One way to mitigate "nothing-at-stake": if you see someone signed both blocks, you are allowed to slash one off and take the reward to yourself
 - So you need to carefully design incentives that encourage the "good" behavior and punish the "bad" one.
 But in general, it is more difficult to resolve conflicts with proof of stake
 - Another issue: someone might go to the genesis block and rewrite the whole history from the very beginning ("long range attack").
-It is also possible in Bitcoin, but you would need 51% of the network and it would take from weeks to months, depending on the power of the network
+It is also possible in Bitcoin, but you would need 51% of the network, and it would take from weeks to months, depending on the power of the network
 - With proof of stake, it is arguably more feasible
 - How do you distribute coins initially?
 Many new cryptocurrencies start with proof of work, and then move to proof of stake
 - For example, Ethereum is moving to proof-of-stake consensus mechanism
 - **Proof-of-space:** similar to proof of work, but instead of CPU, you use memory.
 So basically, you have to do something memory-intensive, instead of CPU-intensive
-- One of way to turn CPU-intensive work into memory-intensive work is to require the kind of proof of work that can be pre-computed and stored on the disk, with the idea that it would be cheaper to invest into memory and pre-compute instead of cumputing on the fly
+- One of way to turn CPU-intensive work into memory-intensive work is to require the kind of proof of work that can be pre-computed and stored on the disk, with the idea that it would be cheaper to invest into memory and pre-compute instead of computing on the fly
 - You would need a function that cannot be parallelized, otherwise people with more CPU power would still win
 - **Proof-of-idle:** you prove that you are not mining.
 Motivation: more people mine, less the reward.
 If we could all lower the rate of mining all together, we would still get the same reward, but with less electricity
 - Problem with this agreement: someone who decides not to follow the agreement will rob others of their money